Online Master of Health Care Innovation

 Assignments will help you practice innovation methods and tools such as problem framing and rapid validation techniques alongside business and leadership skills such as pitching to stakeholders and proposal writing.

 Faculty in the MHCI degree are leaders in designing, researching, and evaluating ways to increase access to health care, reduce costs, change behaviors, and improve efficiencies.
-They bring frontline experience and teaching expertise from the Perelman School of Medicine, Penn Medicine Center for Health Care Innovation, Wharton, and Penn Law to the online classroom.
+They bring to the online classroom frontline experience and teaching expertise from the Perelman School of Medicine, Penn Medicine Center for Health Care Innovation, the Wharton School, Penn Carey Law, Stuart Weitzman School of Design, and the Annenberg School for Communication.

 Join a Diverse Cohort of Health Care Professionals